Amorymeltzer/ksp/README.md

 ### Todo

-- Better regex, cleanup, etc.
-  - More tidying of sorting
+- Put global biome first?
+Last?
 - New sorting (-f?) for `sit_order_map` first?
 Useful.
 Put global first.
+- Possible to sort by more than one thing??
+- More tidying of sorting
+- Option to not include finished experiments
 - Better regex for blank lines
 - Don't need to remove the leading tabs?
 - Everything after `$ticker == 1` is slow, like cleaning spaces, etc.
-  - Don't understand `buildData` (and likewise `buildScienceData`)
 - Consider `use builtin 'trim'`
 - Include stock in `processData`, probably by having another wrapper sub, or just doing after the sort?
 Annoying since need hash and then there's the splice.
 - Detect comet/asteroid science in pers?
 - Breaking Ground Expansion: